How to Detect and Identify Intermittent Network Problems

-Simply put, intermittent network problems frustrate users and are a nightmare for IT teams because they are the most difficult to solve.
+Simply put, intermittent network problems (be it intermittent network connectivity issues or intermittent Internet connection issues) frustrate users and are a nightmare for IT teams because they are the most difficult to solve.

 An intermittent network problem is a problem that occurs in your network for a short time, and then seemingly goes away.

 The intermittent problem may not occur again until some time in the future, if at all.
 But why is it important to catch them regardless: